16th Street Line: History

 Before WMATA implemented the Better Bus Redesign network, Route D60 was previously known as Route S2.
 Before 2020, another route, which is the S4, is also part of the 16th Street Line.
 Routes S2 and S4 originally operated under streetcar lines under the Washington Rapid Transit Company which operated between Federal Triangle and Silver Spring, Maryland, via the 16th Street corridor.
 Major differences between the two routes was route S2 operated along Alaska and Eastern Avenues while route S4 remain along 16th Street.
 Route S4 weekend service only operated up to McPherson Square station/Franklin Square during most of its day.
 Route S4 was converted to a bus route in 1921 while route S2 was converted to bus in 1926.

 Routes S2 and S4 were later acquired by the Capital Transit Company and later run by buses in 1933.
 Later on DC Transit acquired the lines in 1956 and WMATA would later acquire the S2 and S4 in 1973.

 Later on, routes S1, S3 and S5 would be introduced to operate alongside the S2 and S4 during the weekday peak hours.
-Route S1 would operate to Potomac Park and 14th Street while routes S3 and S5 would operate express routing for routes S2 and S4.
+Route S1 would operate to Potomac Park and 14th Street while routes S3 and S5 would operate via Walter Reed Medical Center.
 However the S3 and S5 would be eliminated later in the 1990s.

 Route S2 would later have trips beginning on 14th Street (in front of WMATA's Northern bus garage) and run along 14th Street and Missouri Avenue to Federal Triangle.
 Select trips would also end at Carter Barron Park and Ride.

 On February 19, 1978, routes S2 and S4 were rerouted to Silver Spring station via Colesville Road connecting riders to the Red Line.